rubensworks/article-eswc2020-costmodelldf/content/solution.md

 [](#algorithm-get-allowed-interfaces) shows the pseudocode of an algorithm that can be used to calculate a set of allowed interfaces.
-In this algorithm, `CalculateMetricIncrease` would still need a concrete implementation.
+In this algorithm, `GetValueIncrease` would still need a concrete implementation.
-For this, different possibilities exist, such as heuristics to predict query complexity based on the number of triple patterns and query operators.
+For this, different possibilities exist, such as heuristics to predict query execution effort based on the number of triple patterns and query operators.
+Different configuration policies may lead to different implementations of this function.
 <!--For each incoming query `q`,
 the algorithm iterates over all available interfaces, and all metrics.
 For each metric, the expected metric value increase is calculated